priyanshu-solon/UIFS/README.md

-# Fitness App - MERN Stack

-# Project is also to practice various HTML & CSS Designs
+# Project is also to practice UI Full Stack with React